vijayibm/kubernetes/docs/08-bootstrapping-kubernetes-controllers.md

 ## The Kubernetes Frontend Load Balancer

 In this section you will provision an external load balancer to front the Kubernetes API Servers.
-The `kubernetes-the-hard-way` static IP address will be attached to the resulting load balancer.
+The `kubernetes-exam-lab` static IP address will be attached to the resulting load balancer.

 ### Provision a Network Load Balancer

 ```
 #Install HAProxy
-loadbalancer# sudo apt-get update && sudo apt-get install -y haproxy
+[loadbalancer ~]# yum install -y haproxy
 ```

 ```
-loadbalancer# cat <<EOF | sudo tee /etc/haproxy/haproxy.cfg
+[loadbalancer ~]# cat <<EOF | sudo tee /etc/haproxy/haproxy.cfg
 frontend kubernetes
     bind 192.168.5.30:6443
     option tcplog